 Use the communication tools to message your colleagues

 Many conversations that take place in a working environment aren’t actually about work, but the day-to-day discussions that go on are valuable as it helps build a rapport between colleagues.
 In a collaborative work environment, many conversations take place over instant messenger and email programs.
 So if you are working remotely don’t be afraid to use messenger programs to help maintain your relationships with colleagues.
 This will help ensure you’re an active participant in what goes on within your team and organisation as much as anyone else.

 It’s important to communicate with your team and the business when you are working remotely.
 It gives people an idea of when you will be physically visible in the office and when they will have to prioritize emailing and calling you.
 Start getting into a habit of letting your team know which days you will work remotely at the beginning of the week.

 Set clear expectations

-When it comes to the quality of your work and expected deliverables, there should be no difference between the work you perform remotely or when you’re present in the company’s office.
-Set clear expectations with the colleagues and stakeholders in areas such as client service, deadlines, office hours, and response times for emails and phone calls when you are working remotely or working from home.
+When it comes to the quality of your work and expected deliverables there should be no difference between the work you perform remotely or when you’re present in the office.
+Set clear expectations with the colleagues and stakeholders.
+Think about key areas such as client service, deadlines, office hours, and response times for emails and phone calls when you are remote working or working from home.

 Have regular meetings